 Our Analysis and Test Results

-Graco, based out of Atlanta, Georgia was founded in 1942 and originally manufactured machine and car parts.
+Graco, based out of Atlanta, Georgia, was founded in 1942 and originally manufactured machine and car parts.
 Their claim to fame is that they invented the world's first wind-up, automatic baby swing in 1955 after the owner of the company was watching his wife struggle to keep baby asleep in a rocking chair while she read a book.
-Quickly, the company began pioneering other baby products, and soon thereafter the Pack n'Play was invented.
+Quickly, the company began pioneering other baby products, and soon after that, the Pack n'Play was born.
 Today, Graco is a well-known company in the world of baby, and they manufacture a multitude of quality products.

 Ease of Use

-In terms of growing with baby, you really can't beat the 4-in-1 feature.
-The chair itself accommodates up to 60 pounds, so could potentially be used for years to come, and with more than one child at once.
-If you're using the high chair feature, you still have a booster seat that can strap securely to a dining chair for an older sibling.
-Or, you can take the seat off and clip it right into the booster so baby can join you at the table.
-If you do this, you'll still have a youth chair that can also push into your table and can hold up to 60 pounds!
-Overall, an easy-to-use chair with lots of options.
+Regarding growing with your baby, you really can't beat the 4-in-1 feature.
+The chair itself accommodates up to 60 pounds, so it can potentially be used for years to come, and with more than one child at once.
+If you're using the high chair feature, you still have a separate booster seat that can strap securely to a dining chair for an older sibling.
+Or you can take the seat off and clip it right into the booster so baby can join you at the table.
+If you do this, you'll have a youth chair that can push up to the table and can hold up to 60 pounds!
+Overall, it is an easy-to-use chair with lots of options.

 Ease of Cleaning